Sunday, April 25, 2010

 "X is mocked at by Y (which is greater)" is the framework of this verse.

 I maintain a largely hostile attitude towards verse libre- particularly in Tamil.
-There has been a historical overemphasis on capturing the moment and expressing, to the extent of viewing form and conscious sculpting as antithetical to art itself.I find spontaneity hard to see spontaneity as its own argument.The pretense of spontaneity is sometimes at the core of a poem.
+There has been a historical overemphasis on capturing the moment and expressing, to the extent of viewing form and conscious sculpting as antithetical to art itself.I find it hard to see spontaneity as its own argument.The pretense of spontaneity is sometimes at the core of a poem.

 There has been a lot of lip-service paid to the expression: 'knowing the grammar before breaking it', that I am bordering cynical on that.
 But there are some pretenses of spontaneity that do pull me back, make me enjoy and even believe (or atleast want to believe) the importance of 'the moment', the afflatus overpowering rules. (a la ஆத்திரம் கொண்டவர்க்கே கண்ணம்மா/ சாத்திரம் உண்டோடீ)